isuryanarayanan/tmuxinator-fzf-helper/README.md

-# tmuxinator-fzf-helper
+# Tmuxinator helper

-Helper script for tmuxinator commands
+Helper script for tmuxinator commands using FZF